 China is about to become the First Outbound Tourism Market in the world, surpassing the United States, the First Tourism Market in the world by 2017, and reach 20% of the global market by 2023, according to a recent report published by Oxford Economics Office for Amadeus.
-This is not surprising when considering the economic growth, increasing standards of life and size of China’s population (1.357 billion inhabitants in 2013, so one sixth of the global population).
+This is not surprising when considering the economic growth, increasing standards of living, and size of China’s population (1.357 billion inhabitants in 2013, so one-sixth of the global population).

 A few figures about Chinese tourist

 The figures from China Tourism Administration are very impressive: